 Science Olympiad is an extracurricular program for students who have an interest in and an enthusiasm for science and other STEM related disciplines.
 They choose events they are interested in and then work with other students and event coaches to learn what they will need to know to compete with a partner in their chosen events at tournaments.
 Team members attend event practices, research and study material for their events, and participate in tournaments both in and out of state.
 In addition to broadening their science knowledge, they also work to develop organizational, interpersonal, and communication skills.
 The Bearden Science Olympiad team is a fantastic place for students to increase their knowledge in science and STEM related topics, develop other important skills, and meet other students who share their same interests.

 *** ANNOUNCEMENTS ***

 If you have not already, please visit the National Science Olympiad website at www.soinc.org for a wealth of information.
 Click on the Menu tab in the upper left corner to explore the website.
-The new events and most of the event descriptions for Division B are now officially posted on the website!
+The events for the new season and most of the event descriptions for Division B are now posted on the website!
 Here are some links from the Menu I would start with:

 - Under EVENTS: Division B Events

 If you have questions, please contact one of the faculty sponsors or coaches.